 Early career is the best time for potential women leaders to identify and develop the skills needed to map potential pathways and advance to the top – filling gaps in the diverse leadership pipeline.
 This certificate program boosts the talent channel by addressing that need at both the individual and organizational level.

-Who Should Attend:
+Who Should Attend

-Module One: Exploring Women, Work and Leadership and Developing Your Brand
+Exploring Women, Work, and Leadership

-Module Two: Understanding Your Workplace Culture
+Understanding Your Workplace Culture

-The second module explores workplace culture and its impact on women’s leadership and advancement.
+The third module explores workplace culture and its impact on women’s leadership and advancement.
 The training introduces diversity and inclusion concepts, including assessing organizational and individual cultural competency.
-Participants will learn to identify and respond to unconscious bias in their workplace interactions.
+Participants will learn to identify and respond to unconscious bias and microaggressions in their workplace interactions.
 Peer coaching group discussions will focus on personal reflection and experience.

-Module Four: Social Networks, Personalized Plans, and Capstone Leadership Panel
+Social Networks, Personalized Plans, and Capstone Leadership Panel

 On the final day of programming, participants will explore the intricacies of social networks dynamics and their impact on leadership development.
 Participants will also present their personalized leadership plans in their peer coaching groups, and share experiences with the whole cohort.
 The day culminates in a keynote and panel session featuring women leaders who will share their stories, lessons learned, and recommendations for early career women.
 Participants will be joined by their sponsors for the keynote and panel, as well as presentation of their certificates.

 Click here to download the Leadership Development for Early Career Women program brochure.

 In the News